-Thus merely avoiding other trademarks with identical spelling is often not enough.
-Alternative spellings, word prefixes, word suffixes, and other name variations can often cause problems if potential customers might be confused.
+Thus merely avoiding other registered trademarks with identical spelling is often not enough.
+Alternative spellings, word prefixes, word suffixes, different name variations, and common-law use can often cause problems if potential customers might be confused.